lzim/mtl/faciltator_dashboard.md

 9. Click the checkbox next to a name and "Edit" or "Delete" to update information or delete a team member.
 10. Click "Done" button when finished.

+## Set up a Facilitator Individual Team (_ind)

+- Facilitators can go into any team session where they are listed as a facilitator.
+- The Sim UI uses that listing to build the Select Team dropdown in the Facilitator Dashboard.
+- A Facilitator cannot be assigned a world, so a workaround is needed.
+- The procedure below will explain how to create an alias you can use to access your personal individual team.
+- After following the procedure, your individual \_ind will be on your dropdown list.

+*Visual - navigate to team setup (to be published)*

+1. Navigate to Team Setup

+*Visual - select facilitator\_ind\_team (to be published)*

+2. Select facilitator\_ind\_team from Team Setup listing and click Edit.

+*Visual - Edit team setup popup (to be published)*

+3. In the Edit Team Setup popup click Add.

+*Visual - Add Team Member popup (to be published)*

+4. In the Add Team Members popup, enter your first name, last name, select Team Lead in Select Role dropdown, enter your name again in the Enter Email field and enter your Clinical Role.
+Click Add, then Done.

 ## Manage Team Data

 <img src = "https://github.com/lzim/mtl/blob/gh-pages/images/manage_team_data.png">